-13. Temporary Break Of Study
+13. Temporary Break of Study

-A student can take a one-time temporary break of study covering the current semester and / or the next semester with the approval of the Dean on the recommendation of the Head of the Department, not later than seven days after the completion of the mid-semester test.
-However, the student must complete the entire programme within the maximum period of four years for Full time / six years for Part time.
+A student can take a one-time temporary break of study covering the current semester and / or the next semester with the approval of the Dean on the recommendation of the Head of the Department, not later than seven days after the completion of the mid- semester test.
+However, the student must complete the entire Programme within the maximum period of four years.